This post may contain affiliate links, which means we receive a commission on qualifying purchases, at no extra cost to you (disclosure policy).

 The only thing that has been stopping you from landing quality clients and skyrocketing your freelancing income is not properly learning how to pitch clients directly and lure them to work with you.

-And, this was possible, because I took a LOT of action and sent email pitches to clients every single day.
+This was possible because I took a LOT of action and sent email pitches to clients every single day.
 I did not wait for them to post a job or find me.

 6 Tips on How to Pitch Freelance Writing Clients